gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - swapping the names of two projects in Gradle -> the corresponding Eclipse projects swap names
 - importing an existing project which already has a .project file and a different name than the one assigned by the de-duper -> the projects name is changed to match the one assigned by the deduper

+### Story - Tooling API provides IdeaProject model for a composite containing multiple Gradle builds

+This story provides an API that will allow the IDEA developers to define and model a build composite for multiple imported Gradle builds.
+The provided feature will be the exact analogue of the `EclipseWorkspace` model provided for Buildship.

 ## Open issues